BeatriceBobba/beatricebobba.github.io/content/publication/bobba-i-2022/index.md

 ---
 title: '“I feel you!”: The role of empathic competences in reducing ethnic prejudice among adolescents'
 authors:
 - Beatrice Bobba
 - Elisabetta Crocetti
 date: '2022-07-01'
-publishDate: '2025-06-01T17:55:08.798662Z'
 publication_types:
 - article-journal
 publication: '*Journal of Youth and Adolescence*'